Applications of OA Science

 By using a 3D coupled hydrodynamic-carbon-biogeochemical model, the acidification arm of the CBEFS project aims to maintain short-term forecasts of acidification-related parameters that are of use to end-users in the region, such as shellfish aquaculturists and coastal resource managers.

-Additional grant funding for focus groups ensures end-users are involved in the continuing development and design of operational management tools, while partnerships with operational hosts are designed to ensure forecasts are transitioned to operational readiness in a timely and efficient manner.
+Additional grant funding for focus groups ensures end-users are involved in the continuing development and design of the operational tool, while partnerships with operational hosts are designed to ensure forecasts are available with personal guidance and interpretation in a timely and efficient manner.

 Model output has already inspired projects that expand the footprint of this work, including local condition report cards, industry dashboards, and biological vulnerability assessments.